-Used by bloggers, digital marketers and agencies alike, Semrush is without a doubt one of the most popular SEO and marketing tools out there.
-But it is also one of the most expensive tools, offering a ton of features and insightful data.
+Used by digital marketers, bloggers, and agencies alike, Semrush is one of the most popular SEO and marketing tools out there.
+But it is also one of the most expensive tools, offering a ton of features and a plethora of insightful data.

-The feedback I often hear from bloggers is that Semrush is overwhelming and complicated.
-And I agree, Semrush is definitely a tool that comes with a bit of a learning curve, especially when SEO is not your strongest point.
+The feedback I often hear from bloggers is that Semrush is complex and overwhelming.
+And I agree, Semrush is definitely a tool that comes with a bit of a learning curve, especially when SEO is not one’s strongest skill.

-In this article I am going to outline 7 features, modules and reports that I think are very useful for bloggers.
-These features aren’t super complicated, but can be very practical and helpful when doing keyword and competitor research.
+In this article, I am going to outline 7 features, modules, and reports that I think can be very useful for bloggers.
+These features aren’t overly complicated but can be practical and helpful when doing basic keyword and competitor research.

 Top 7 Semrush Features

-I personally use the below features and reports on a daily basis, for my keyword and competitor research, as well as for my audits.
-I will explain how you can get to these reports, and how you can best use them.
+I use the below features and reports on a daily basis for my keyword and competitor research, as well as for my audits.
+I will explain how you can get to these reports and how you can best use them.

-Note that Semrush has many more features that are useful, but to counteract the “overwhelmingness” I am limiting this article to 7 features that I think will allow you to get the best value out of Semrush.
+Note that Semrush has many more valuable features, but to counteract the “overwhelmingness”, I am limiting this article to seven features that I think will allow you to get the best value out of Semrush right now.

-When you try out the various reports below, don’t forget to bookmark them in your browser.
-This way you can quickly return back to your favorite reports whenever you want to without having to click through various Semrush pages.
+When you try out the various reports below, don’t forget to bookmark the URLs for the reports in your browser.
+This way, you can quickly go back to your favorite reports whenever you want to without having to click through various Semrush pages.

 1. Latest Position Changes

 The (latest) position changes report gives you a quick impression of how your site is going right now.
-This feature shows the latest keyword ranking changes for your complete site.
+This feature shows the latest keyword ranking changes for your entire site.

 This is useful, for example, to see if your site has been affected by any Google updates, in which case you will likely see strong fluctuations.
 For me, this is one of those early morning routine things to do.